alejandro123210/PegSolitaire/README.md

 # PegSolitaire
-PegSolitaire game solved with a search algorith to run, cd to root and run node index.js
+PegSolitaire game solved with a search algorithm,

+to run, cd to root and run node index.js